Skip to main content

 Interview and portfolio guidance

-Before your interview, we’ll ask you to prepare a portfolio of your work as a musician, reflecting your individual interests and strengths.
-The portfolio should give us a sense of who you are and what you want to explore during the course.
-After we receive your UCAS application, we’ll send you a short form to complete which will ask for links to evidence of your musical activity online.
-Evidence might include a performance on YouTube, a composition on Soundcloud, a score on Dropbox, or something else.
+Once we receive your UCAS application, we'll send you a brief form where you can submit links to your musical activity online.
+Evidence might include a performance on YouTube, a composition on SoundCloud, a score on Dropbox, or something else.

 Interview and portfolio guidance for international students